csySally/AgileWebProject_Drifter/README.md

 1. Use ChatGPT to answer the note as an option.
 2. Allow users to like or dislike the replies they receive.
 3. Users can save their favourite replies to a "favourites" list for later viewing.
+4. Set a time after which a note sent by a user will expire and no longer receive a reply

 ## Group Members